 Advertisement

-Because TGCTs are rare, finding information can be challenging for patients.
-Adding to that challenge is the fact that different types of TGCTs have been known by different names over the years, and the different terminology can be confusing.
+Since TSGCTs are rare, finding information can be challenging.
+Adding to that challenge is that different types of TSGCTs have been known by different names over the years.
+This can make the terminology confusing.

-Below is an overview of the main types of TGCTs, as well as a look at some of the other names and terms that may be used to describe the different types of TGCTs.
+Below is an overview of the main types of TSGCTs, as well as a look at some of the other names and terms that may be used to describe the different types of TSGCTs.

-There are other differences as well.
-While either type could occur in joints throughout the body, GCTTS most often occurs in smaller joints (such as the joints in the hands) while PVNS most commonly occurs in the knee or other larger joints (such as the hip or shoulder).
+There are other differences, as well.
+Either type could occur in joints throughout the body.
+But GCTTS most often occurs in smaller joints (such as the joints in the hands), while PVNS most commonly occurs in the knee or other larger joints (such as the hip or shoulder).
 GCTTS is more common.
 PVNS is more aggressive, and more likely to cause joint damage and disability, especially if left untreated.

 PVNS is also more likely to recur after treatment.
 Surgery to remove the tumors is the most common treatment for both PVNS and GCTTS.
 Radiation therapy is sometimes used when all of a tumor cannot be removed through surgery.
 There are also several medications that are under development for the treatment of TGCTs.